 There are several aspects of the NEPA implementation process which need to be updated to reflect new technologies that can make the process more efficient.
 However, the regulations are not holding back the use of these new technologies.
-The leadership of CEQ and OMB, and the Presidential and Congressional commitment to the investments, is needed to make the reforms work.
+The leadership of CEQ and OMB and the Presidential and Congressional commitment to the investments is needed to make the reforms work.
 These include:

 - a) Having a single portal with GIS and integrated access to environmental, economic and social data across multiple agencies mapping federal projects under review.
-NEPAssist is a tool developed by USEPA that provides that kind of assistance, but each federal agency does this differently, often duplicating resources that should be consolidated to bring this capability consistent across all federal agencies. - b) Having a digital tracking system that is consistent across the federal government. - c) Requiring digital submission of NEPA documents - d) Allowing digital submission of comments on NEPA documents with exceptions - 16.
-Are there additional ways CEQ's NEPA regulations should be revised to promote coordination of environmental review and authorization decisions, such as combining NEPA analysis and other decision documents, and if so, how?
+NEPAssist is a tool developed by USEPA that provides that kind of assistance, but each federal agency does this differently, often duplicating resources that should be consolidated to bring this capability consistent across all federal agencies. - b) Having a digital tracking system that is consistent across the federal government. - c) Requiring digital submission of NEPA documents - d) Allowing digital submission of comments on NEPA documents with exceptions agency decision processes --wherever possible.

-NEPA is intended to provide an umbrella decision support document integrated into and in support of agency decision processes wherever possible.
 The best example of this is the integration of NEPA into regional planning documents for the Bureau of Land Management.
-In regard to authorizations, to the extent that the information available during the planning phase of a project is sufficient to make decisions on regulatory authorizations, the same documentation can serve both.
+In regard to authorizations, to the extent that the information available during the planning phase of a project is sufficient to make decisions on regulatory authorizations the same documentation can serve both.
 However, that will not be the case for all types of authorizations.
 For example, it is sometimes possible to prepare a draft NPDES water discharge permit for public review at the same time as a draft Environmental Impact Statement and offer them for public comment at the same time.
-However, it has proven to be extremely difficult if not impossible to do the same with a Clean Air Act pre-construction permit which typically requires detailed engineering designs unavailable during the NEPA process.
+However, this has proven to be extremely difficult if not impossible to do the same with a Clean Air Act pre-construction permit which typically requires detailed engineering designs unavailable during the NEPA process.
 Nonetheless, Agencies have some inherent flexibility to coordinate overlapping regulatory processes and should continue to do so whenever practicable.